AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 * Select Log Out.
 * Select Log In.
-* Enter obviously incorrect credentials, such as username "x" and password "x".
+* Enter incorrect credentials, such as username "x" and password "x".
 * The login page should be displayed with an "invalid login" error.

 ![test-authentication](assets/test-authentication.png)

 ## Accessing Community Sites from Main Sites Console {#accessing-community-sites-from-main-sites-console}

-From the global navigation Sites console, community sites are located in the `Community Sites` folder.
+From the global navigation Sites console, community sites are in the `Community Sites` folder.

 While it is possible to access a community site in this manner, for administrative tasks, the community site should be accessed from the Communities Sites console.